-Successful students earn two credits, each consisting of 110 hours, by attending school for three days (Monday, Wednesday, and Friday): English (ENG3C, 3U, 4C or 4U) and a science credit (Agreed alternative credits can also be arranged).
+Successful students earn two credits, each consisting of 110 hours, by attending school for three days (Monday, Wednesday, and Friday): English (ENG3C, 3U, 4C or 4U) and a mathematics credit (oragreed upon alternative credit).
 On Tuesdays and Thursdays, students earn two related cooperative education credits, each consists of 110 hours, through their approved Internship (or coop) placement.

-Physics Block (formerly Engineering Block) (Not scheduled in 2020-21.)
+Physics Block (formerly Engineering Block)

-This block consists of Physics 12 (SPH4U) and an Interdisciplinary Studies course, Extended Physics (IDC4U- see below), each consisting of 110 hours.
+This block consists of Physics 12 (SPH4U) and an Interdisciplinary Studies course, Extended Physics (IDC4U - see below), each consisting of 110 hours.
 Students will learn how to apply the Physics learned in SPH4U through projects that involve designing, building and controlling machines from the simple to the complex.
 Students will be challenged in areas involving robotics, hydraulics, and levers.
 They will study gravity, motion dynamics, torque, energy, work, and momentum not only theoretically but experimentally.

-Interdisciplinary Studies, Grade 12, University Preparation (IDC4U) (Not scheduled in 2020-21.)
+Interdisciplinary Studies, Grade 12, University Preparation (IDC4U)